dflay/PSFeedback/README.md

 2. Deactivate the UPS environment (comment out .upsrc in the .bashrc file)
 3. Logout, log back in to refresh the paths
 4. Run `scl enable python27 /bin/bash`
-2. Activate the python environment:
+2. Activate the python environment
 3. Run the configure script `python configure.py`; this will create the Makefile and associated tools
 4. Run `make`, then `sudo make install`.